tfluhr/test-project/docs/chapters/word.md

 # Preparing the Manuscript in Microsoft Word

+If you're starting with Microsoft Word files, you'll need the ability to open the files and apply styles to chapter contents, such as headings.
+We recommend [Microsoft Word](https://www.microsoft.com/en-us/microsoft-365/word?rtc=1) as your word processor, but [Libre Office](https://www.libreoffice.org/) or [Google Docs](https://www.google.com/docs/about/) will also work.

 ## File Naming and Organization

 Each chapter of your textbook needs to be it's own separate file.
 This is true in both the Microsoft Word stage as well as the Markdown stage.
 To make things easier, we recommend sparating each chapter as Microsoft Word files using the following naming convention: